pcosatto/pexpec/README.md

 \mathbb{E}(X \ \mathbb{I}\{X \in \mathcal{A}\})
 ")

-The package provide computations of partial expectations for the following parametric models:
+The package provides computations of partial expectations for the following parametric models:

 -   Normal